Wholesaling is one of the most popular strategies for new investors to get involved with because it can be done with limited funds and experience.

 - Estimating potential rents

-In other words: To be a good wholesaler, you need to be good at a lot of stuff.
+In other words, to wholesale real estate well, you need to be good at a lot of stuff.

 However, for those willing to put in the work, great things can happen.
 The story above with Jim and Tom is fairly simple, but a $5,000 wholesale fee is completely normal for good wholesalers.